New Surrey Police Service crest pays tribute to

 May 4, 2021

-SPS Media Release
+SPS News Release

 Today, the Surrey Police Service unveiled its new crest, vision and values, all reflective of how the Service envisions its community safety partnership with the citizens of Surrey, predicted to be British Columbia’s largest city in less than ten years.